 The 115 kV conductors, spread across multiple S7M line sections totaling 6.5 km, have been identified at or near their end of service life.
-As suggested by Hydro One, refurbishment of these line sections is recommended by the Study Team, to replace conductors, wood poles, insulators, and other components.
-The refurbishment is expected to be completed between 2021 and 2022.
+As suggested by Hydro One, refurbishment of these line sections is recommended by the Technical Working Group, to replace conductors, wood poles, insulators, and other components.
+The refurbishment is expected to be completed in Q2 2023.

-• Albion TS - EOL T1/T2, Switchgears, Breakers
+• Albion TS - T1/T2, Switchgears and Circuit Breakers Replacement

 Albion TS is a 230/13.8/13.8kV station connected to 230kV M30A and M31A circuits, supplying Hydro Ottawa.
-The transformers T1 and T2 rated at 45MVA each, were built in the 1970s, and have been identified to be approaching end of their life.
-As per the recommendation from Needs Assessment and further assessed in the IRRP, Albion T1 and T2, along with associated metal-clad switchgears and breakers are currently scheduled for replacement by 2026.
+The transformers T1 and T2 rated at 45MVA each, were built in the 1970s, and have been identified for replacement due to their age and condition.
+As per the recommendation from Needs Assessment and further assessed in the IRRP, Albion T1 and T2, along with associated metal-clad switchgears and breakers are currently scheduled for replacement and in-service by late 2026.
 No increase in the transformation capacity is recommended.

-The Needs Assessment identified that the following new EOL needs in the Ottawa Area Sub-region do not require further regional coordination:
+The Needs Assessment identified that the following new EOL needs in this region do not require further regional coordination:

-• Slater TS - EOL Transformers T1/T2/T3
+• Slater TS -Transformers T1/T2/T3

 Slater TS is an 115/13.8/13.8kV station connected to 115kV A3RM, M4G, and A5RK circuits, supplying Hydro Ottawa.
 The station has three transformers T1, T2, and T3, rated at approximately 65MVA each, built in the 1960s.
 In 2018 T1 failed and was replaced with a 100MVA unit.
-Currently Hydro One is in process of replacing and upsizing the remaining EOL T2 and T3.
+Currently Hydro One is in process of replacing and upsizing the remaining T2 and T3.
 This additional LMC would provide Hydro Ottawa with flexibility to transfer load from other stations in the downtown Ottawa area, where there are limited options for siting new supply stations.
-The replacement of the EOL equipment is expected to be completed by 2023.
+The replacement of the equipment is expected to be completed by 2023.